fsvreddit/modmail-userinfo/README.md

 * User flair
 * If the user is flagged as NSFW
 * Recent comment summary (subreddit name and comment count) in other subreddits
-* The number of comments made in your subreddit in the past few weeks
+* The number of posts and/or comments made in your subreddit in a configurable timeframe
 * Recently removed comments in the current subreddit
 * Recent subreddit posts
 * Toolbox usernotes or Reddit native mod notes